cdglissov/postgres_dbt/README.md

 Can now be accessed at http://localhost:5050/browser/.

 Install poetry packages to run dbt.
-Run project within dbt folder.
-Project inspired by: https://courses.getdbt.com/courses/fundamentals
+Run the project within dbt folder.
+A project inspired by: https://courses.getdbt.com/courses/fundamentals

 # dbt cheatsheet